A 73-year-old Indiana woman gave birth to twins in the South Indian state of Andhra Pradesh, rekindling bitter controversy over geriatric pregnancies.

 Mangayamma Yaramati and her 82-year-old husband have wanted children for a lifetime (literally, I would say), and have undergone the silent treatment for years in their Indian village for those who have no children.

-"We've done everything, tried a lot of doctors, but we never got it.
+“We did everything, tried many doctors, but never succeeded.
 This is the best day of my life."

 Mangayama Yaramati

-"The twin birth was very sweet, there was no complication," explains the doctor.
-"The patient only had some breathing difficulties with the first baby, but she was monitored until her pregnancy record."
+“The twin birth was very gentle, there were no complications,” explains the doctor.
+“The patient only had some breathing difficulties with her first baby, but she was monitored until her record pregnancy.”

 In vitro veritas

 The twins were conceived with in vitro fertilization.
-Mama Yaramati was already in menopause, and so was a donor's egg was fertilized with the seed of her husband before being implanted to produce birth.
+Mother Yaramati was already in menopause, and so was the donor egg was fertilized with the seed of her husband before being implanted to produce birth.
 In these cases the parts with twins are not uncommon.

 Shannon Clark, a professor of maternal and fetal medicine at the University of Texas claims that geriatric pregnancy with a record birth in Yaramati is decidedly atypical.
 He added, however, that it should not surprise us any more given the advances in assisted reproduction technologies and in general in longevity studies.